 Of research articles published in GC since mid-2018, roughly half are activity-led, commonly framed as evaluations of a communications activity.
 Activities include an ephemeral sculpture (Lancaster, 2020), toolkits for science outreach (Locritani et al., 2020), serious games (Skinner, 2020), and ozone monitoring exercises for use in tertiary and higher education (Ramirez-Gonzalez et al., 2020).
-In addition to evaluations of how much more an audience understands (i.e. a 'deficit model') the GC editorial team would like to see a variety of investigations more often represented, such as of the dialogue and the communication process itself (e.g. Illingworth, 2017; Balmer, 2021) or the audiences actually reached by activities (e.g.
+In addition to evaluations of how much more an audience understands (i.e. a 'deficit model') the GC editorial team would like to see investigations of the dialogue and the communication process itself (e.g. Illingworth, 2017).

-Archer, 2021).
 Often this sort of insight comes through in narrative or other more imaginative and interdisciplinary approaches to evaluation.

 The other half of GC papers are broadly curiosity-led research investigations into the processes and mechanisms at work in geoscience communication and how humans (academics, practitioners, other publics) engage with and engage in geoscience.
 This encompasses a wide spectrum of potential topics (see Illingworth et al., 2018).
-For example, Hillier et al (2019b) seek to understand what motivates academics to collaborate with, and thus communicate with, industry partners; Hut et al (2019) are curious as to whether geoscientists are better than the wider public at distinguishing real and computer generated landscapes; and Deves et al (2019) probe the biases in media coverage of seismic risks.
+For example, Hillier et al (2019b) seek to understand what motivates academics to collaborate with, and thus communicate with, industry partners; Hut et al (2019) are

+160 curious as to whether geoscientists are better than the wider public at distinguishing real and computer generated landscapes; and Deves et al (2019) probe the biases in media coverage of seismic risks.